GTK: GtkBuilder

 GtkBuilder allows user interfaces to be designed without writing code.
-The interface is described in an Extensible Markup Language (XML) file, which is then loaded at runtime and the objects created automatically.
-The Glade Interface Designer allows creation of the user interface in a what you see is what you get (WYSIWYG) manner.
+The interface is described in an Extensible Markup Language (XML) file which is written by hand or generated by a GUI designer, which is then loaded at runtime and the objects created automatically.
 The description of the user interface is independent from the programming language being used.

 Language bindings

 Language bindings are available for using GTK from languages other than C, including C++, Genie, JavaScript, Perl, Python, Vala, and others.